School Council / Pupil Leadership Team

 Mayville Primary School has an active pupils 'Leadership Team' which works hard to represent the views of the pupils throughout the school.
 The school is keen to ensure that pupils’ opinions are listened to and acted upon wherever possible.

-The 'Leadership team' is an elected body of pupils, with two class representatives from Year 1 to Year 6.
-They meet with class teachers on a regular basis, providing feedback from Leadership meetings and report back to Ms Komorowska the Interim Headteacher.
-The 'Leadership team' also helps to organise campaigns and fund-raising activities throughout the year.
+The 'Leadership Team' is an elected body of pupils, with two class representatives from Year 1 to Year 6.
+They meet with class teachers on a regular basis, providing feedback from Leadership Meetings and report back to our Headteacher.
+The 'Leadership Team' also helps to organise campaigns and fund-raising activities throughout the year.

-The elected councillors are usually taken to the Houses of Parliament to see ‘Democracy in Action’ and learn how they should represent their own ‘constituencies’.
+The elected Representatives are usually taken to the Houses of Parliament to see ‘Democracy in Action’ and learn how they should represent their own ‘constituencies’.

 Leadership Team Visiting 'Houses of Parliament.'